 As always, the Park District strives to provide a wide variety of classes so there is something for everyone, no matter your workout style or experience level.
 Looking for a class to soothe sore muscles?
 Look no further than the Dynamic Stretching and Foam Rolling class.
 More interested in developing a practice to soothe your soul?
 Try Gentle Yoga for a slow-paced, nurturing yoga practice.

 Nia is a fun mix of martial arts, yoga and dance fitness.
 Barre Fitness combines elements of Pilates and ballet to strengthen your body with dance techniques.
-If you’re looking for high intensity and cardio, the ever-popular Les Mills BODYPUMP
+If you’re looking for high intensity and cardio, the ever-popular Les Mills BODYPUMP™ will deliver.

 The Park District makes access to classes easy and affordable, no enrollment fees or contract necessary.
 Single classes cost $12, and a ten-class pass is only $85.
 An unlimited monthly pass is available for $45.
 Garcia says the simple pricing structure appeals to people with busy schedules.